-The UnitedHealthcare MedicareComplete plans cover features and benefits in addition to those included in Original Medicare.
-Residents in some areas have several plans from which to choose.
+The UnitedHealthcare Medicare Advantage plans cover features and benefits in addition to those included in Original Medicare.
+Members in some areas may have different plans from which to choose.
 The plans often include an integrated Medicare Part D prescription drug benefit.

 ǂ No Part D drug coverage available in these plans.

-To learn more about UnitedHealthcare Medicare Advantage plans offered in your area, please visit UHCMedicareSolutions.com and enter your ZIP code.
+To learn more about the Medicare Advantage plans offered in your area, visit UHCMedicareSolutions.com and enter your ZIP code.

-To learn more about Medicare Part D prescription drug coverage or to access related forms, please review the materials available on UHCMedicareSolutions.com under Our Plans > Medicare Advantage Plans > What Do I Need to Know? > Medicare Advantage Plan Information and Forms.
+To learn more about Medicare Part D prescription drug coverage or to access related forms, review the materials available on UHCMedicareSolutions.com under Our Plans > Medicare Advantage Plans > What Do I Need to Know? > Medicare Advantage Plan Information and Forms.